Nassef-Khachiche/Nassef-Khachiche/README.md

 <p>Hello! 👋 I'm Nassef Khachiche, a passionate and dedicated developer.
-I thrive on the challenges that come with developing intuitive and dynamically generated and appealing user interfaces.</p> <br>
+I thrive on the challenges that come with developing intuitive and dynamically generated interfaces.</p> <br>

 **My coding toolkit**